nathanreyes/blog/content/articles/vue-screen-utils.md

 const { matches } = useMediaQuery('(max-width: 400px)');
 ```

-In part 2, we'll apply many of the same concepts for observing element size changes using the `ResizeObserver` api.
+In [part 2](./vue-screen-utils-2), we'll apply many of the same concepts for observing element size changes using the `ResizeObserver` API.